cdddg/py-clean-arch/README.md

 > For the list of supported database URIs, please refer to the [**Supported Database URIs**](#supported-database-uris)
 >
-> ⚠️ **Note**: We recommend using a different `dbname` for testing, preferably appending "_test" (e.g., "mydatabase_test").
+> 📌 **Note**: For testing, it's recommended to use a different `dbname`, preferably with a "_test" suffix (e.g., "mydatabase_test").
 This ensures your tests don't interfere with your main application data.

 #### Multi-Database Testing:

-To validate your application across various databases like in-memory SQLite, SQLite, MySQL, Postgres and MongoDB, you'll utilize the tool called `bats`.
+To validate your application across various databases like In-Memory SQLite, SQLite, MySQL, Postgres and MongoDB, you'll utilize the tool called `bats`.

 1. Installing `bats`